tirthajyoti-ghosh/jober/docs/job-sites/workingnomads-co.md

     ```

     In the above example you can see `company`, `location_base`, `title`, etc. comma (,) separated properties being sent along with the GET request.
 It means that these data points will be sent back to us from the API.

+- They have server-rendered job details page.
+And just like any other job sites, they have `p` and `ul` tags to display job data.